 Personally, I played each game for around an hour each, with a few of them may be pushing four or five hours as I lost track of time, and I never had any issues with the emulation.
 I’ve noticed some people have mentioned micro stutters here and there or gaps in the audio – but I honestly never noticed this on my PS4 Pro.
 However, they did release a patch yesterday (which wiped all of my in-game trophy status’) which may have resolved any issues as I’ve just tried to replicate the issue but failed to do so.
 I’ll go through the emulation options below, as there are quite a few of them, but the whole presentation of how you play the games is a delight.

 In SEGA Mega Drive Classics, you start out in your ‘virtual bedroom’ – which is a feature SEGA added to the PC collection a while ago if I recall correctly.
 Within your room, you can change your audio settings on the hi-fi, remap the controls by looking at a controller, sit at your desk and look up your trophies, and even browse all your games on the shelves.
 It’s a cool feature and everything works as intended – you can even adjust the clock on the wall to change where the sun is and how it shines through your window – it’s a small touch but it’s quite neat.
-The one complaint I have with the virtual room is that it’s not the most user-friendly design.
+The one complaint I have about the virtual room is that it’s not the most user-friendly design.
 If given the choice between a menu or this, I would have chosen a menu.
 Technically it works, it’s just a bit of a hassle trying to find what you’re looking for when it should be straightforward.

 When you pick a game, the view tilts and you see the cartridge slide into the ‘original’ Mega Drive device, which is situated next to a few VHS tapes (do you remember those!).
 Then, the view tilts up and we are playing the game instantly on the glorious 14″ CRT TV/VCR combo device!
 By default the game will be fullscreen – so a 4:3 image with a chosen border around the sides – but you can change the options so it either zooms into the image or stretches it to 16:9, and you can pick one of nine borders (which is a bit poor as I would have liked a custom one for each game).
 Alternatively, you can play the game with the TV view which is where you see the bezel of the TV and the wall as you sit there and play the game.
 This was my prefered method of play.